HamzaZaidiX/VS-Code-Themed-Portfolio/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [localhost](http://localhost:3000) within your browser to see the result.

 All VSCode related components can be found in the `components` folder.
 To change the content of the portfolio, check out the `pages` folder.
 To add or remove pages, modify `components/Sidebar.jsx` and `components/Tabsbar.jsx`.